AmpleGold/AmpleGold/README.md

 Also, a randomized, curved lag factor has been added.
 This allows the supply to increase faster at a low marketcap.
 If the supply is high, the lag factor has a bigger chance to be high as well.
 <br /><br />
 Minimum Lag factor = 6<br />
-Maximum lag factor = 14
+Maximum Lag factor = 14

 ## Contact